shessaanand/last-sync/README.md

 ## What it does

 LastSync polls a Last.fm user's profile every 30 seconds to see what they're currently scrobbling.
-When it detects a new track, it searches Spotify for that song and plays it on your active Spotify device — keeping you in sync with whatever they're listening to, hands-free.
+When it detects a new track, it searches Spotify for that song and plays it on your active Spotify device, keeping you in sync with whatever they're listening to, hands-free.

 ---